elesto-dao/elesto/docs/Networks/testnet.md

 elestod unsafe-reset-all
 ```

-### Set-up Elesto Service
+### Allow Background Run and Auto Restart

-Set up a service to allow cosmovisor to run in the background as well as restart automatically if it runs into any problems:
+Set up an Elesto service to allow cosmovisor to run in the background and automatic restarts:

 ```shell
 cd ~